 DETROIT MERIT ACADEMY, DETROIT (PHOTO: AMY SACKA)

-The Education Trust-Midwest works for the high academic achievement of all Michigan’s students, pre-kindergarten through college.
-Our goal is to close the gaps in opportunity and achievement for all children, particularly those from low-income families or who are African American, Latino or American Indian.
+The Education Trust-Midwest works for the high academic achievement of all Michigan students in pre-kindergarten through college.
+Our goal is to close the gaps in opportunity and achievement that disproportionately impact students of color, English Learners, students with disabilities and children from low-income backgrounds.

 As a nonpartisan, data-driven education policy, research and advocacy organization, we are focused first and foremost on doing what is right for Michigan children, working alongside partners to raise the quality of teaching and learning in our public schools.